Today I have twelve tips on how to save money buying your fruits and vegetables.

 Some produce is absolutely fine to freeze.
 I recommend you prepare before you put it in the freezer so it’s ready to throw into a soup or smoothie in its frozen state.

 Frozen fruit and veg will have a different texture after you defrost it.
 You can use it as if it were in its fresh state, but it will be different, that’s why I recommend you use defrosted items in things like soups and smoothies.

 Bonus tip.
 Don’t bulk buy fruit and veg unless you plan to freeze it.

-Here are a list of fresh fruit and veg you can freeze without issue (remember preparing first is best).
+Here is a list of fresh fruit and veg you can freeze without issue (remember preparing first is best).

 - Apples and pears

 - Root vegetables such as carrots, swede, sweet potato, squash, pumpkin (except potatoes)